|

 In 1946, The Levys agreed to sell WCAU to David Stern, publisher of the Philadelphia Record.
 However, when the Record folded shortly thereafter, the rights to purchase WCAU passed to the Philadelphia Bulletin, which also owned WPEN AM and FM.
 The Levys continued to run the stations for the Bulletin as the newspaper sold WPEN-AM and WCAU-FM, and renamed WPEN-FM to WCAU-FM and WPEN-TV to WCAU-TV.
 In 1952, the station moved to a new facility on City Avenue, which was built to house WCAU TV as well.
 In 1957, The WCAU stations were sold to CBS.

-On August 15, 1990 at 1:05 p.m., the 68 year history of WCAU came to an end.
-CBS, citing massive losses, fired over 30 of the station's employees, including most of the talk-show hosts and the entire news department.
+Oldies 1210 logo On August 15, 1990 at 1:05 p.m., the 68 year history of WCAU came to an end.
+CBS, citing massive losses, fired over 30 of the station’s employees, including most of the talk-show hosts and the entire news department.
 The format was changed to oldies, with half of the broadcast day simulcasting sister station WOGL-FM.
 The sudden switch stunned radio analysts across the country, many of whom felt that the station could have been salvaged.
 Known as WOGL, the station retained much of its evening sports programming.
+Generally, the station carried 60 hours of music and 108 hours of sports programming per week.
+The oldies jocks consisted of Tommy McCarthy, Bob Pantano and Harvey Holiday from sister station WOGL.

-With the exception of sports play-by-play coverage, WGMP's ratings were often quite low.
+With the exception of sports play-by-play coverage, WGMP’s ratings were often quite low, especially against entrenched sports talk leader WIP.
 By the summer of 1996, CBS, now with the resources of new parent Westinghouse Broadcasting, began rebuilding the station into a mainstream talk format.
 A new program director was hired, and local hosts began replacing the syndicated sports programming.
-In August, the call letters were changed to WPTS, which stood for "We're Philadelphia's Talk Station."
-A few weeks later, the calls were changed again to WPHT, reportedly to avoid confusion with Trenton's WPST-FM.
+In August, the call letters were changed to WPTS, which stood for “We’re Philadelphia’s Talk Station.”
+A few weeks later, the calls were changed again to WPHT, reportedly to avoid confusion with Trenton’s WPST-FM.

 For the next two years, WPHT experimented with a number of local hosts and programs.
-Some of these hosts included Dr. Judith Sills, "Scoot", Jay and Hilarie, Amy and Morima, Nancy Glass, Don Lancer, and combinations thereof.
+Some of these hosts included Dr. Judith Sills, “Scoot”, Jay and Hilarie, Amy and Morima, Nancy Glass, Don Lancer, and combinations thereof.
+Since former rival KYW 1060 was now a sister station, some hosts were shared among the stations.
 In August, 1998, with continued low ratings, the station decided to eliminate most local hosts in favor of syndicated talk programming, such as the G. Gordon Liddy Show, and Dr. Toni Grant.
+Rush Limbaugh joined the lineup in 2000 after FM talker WWDB flipped formats.

 Steve Friedman, known as "Mr. Movie" had been heard at various times on 1210 AM since 1982.
 Nationally known for his movie knowledge, Freidman died of kidney disease just hours after completing his Saturday night show on WPHT in September 2009.

-Since the departure of Beck, Hannity and Limbaugh, the WPHT lineup has undergone a number of changes.
+After the departure of Beck, Hannity and Limbaugh, the WPHT lineup underwent a number of changes.
 Chris Stigall was hired for the morning show, author/journalist Buzz Bissinger hosted an afternoon show but resigned after six months, Michael Smerconish announced he was leaving for Sirius XM radio, and former Fox contributor Dick Morris was named as his replacement.

 Comments?
 Corrections?
 Worked there?
 Please let us know!